National Tourism Day 2026: Why Experiences Matter & the Top Destinations to Visit in India

 6. Chettinad, Tamil Nadu – Heritage Through Food & Architecture

 Chettinad tourism revolves around storytelling, told through cuisine, architecture, and family traditions.
 It’s a compelling example of promoting Indian heritage beyond monuments.
+The winter season is the ideal season to visit, as the weather offers a pleasant atmosphere for sightseeing.

 Experience highlights:

-• Staying in restored heritage mansions
+- Staying in restored heritage mansions

-• Learning traditional Chettinad cooking techniques
+- Learning traditional Chettinad cooking techniques

-• Exploring grand architecture shaped by global trade history
+- Exploring grand architecture shaped by global trade history

-Where to Stay when Visiting Chettinad?
+Where to Stay when Visiting Chettinad in January- February 2026?

 Pérola Do Mar – Mahabalipuram